The '93 Boat

 Completed boat

-Finally, we installed a rigid seat, and here it is, the finished renovation job!
+Finally, we installed a rigid seat, foam and straps, and here it is; the finished renovation job!

 All images Copyright Shaggy Designs